-Thoracalgia, or pain in the thoracic spine, is often described as a tight, burning, nagging, and (often times) sharp pain.
+Upper back or Thoracalgia is pain between the shoulder blades.
+The pain can be described as a tight, burning, nagging, and (often times) sharp pain.
 The pain may be located between the shoulder blades or in a slightly higher area close to the neck and around the top of the shoulders.
-Thoracalgia may also affect the lower back close to the lumbar spine.
+Thoracalgia may also affect closer the lower back close to the lumbar spine.

 Mid back pain may be acute or sometimes this type of pain is a chronic pain that does not resolve with time.

 Upper back pain is not as common as neck pain or lower back pain but is becoming much more prevalent with all of the computer use we are doing now days.
 It is estimated that 1/10 men and 1/5 women will suffer upper back pain.
 Mid and upper back pain can develop overtime by being overweight, having poor body mechanics, or muscular imbalances.
 Other causes include:

 Thoracalgia causes can be underlying restriction of the thoracic joints or vertebrae.
 Your thoracic spine includes 12 thoracic vertebrae from T1 (the first thoracic vertebrae) all the way down to T 12 (the 12th thoracic vertebrae).
 It is not uncommon to feel upper back pain when breathing as the thoracic spine expands and contracts during respiration.
 It may feel like your upper back pain is affecting your lungs.
 It is not uncommon to feel upper back pain on the right side or upper back pain on the left side.